eschling/morphogen/README.md

 `morphogen` is a tool for improving machine translation into morphologically rich languages.
 It uses source context to predict inflections, and uses these inflection models to create augmented grammars that can be used with a standard decoder.

+A paper describing this tool, which appeared in the Prague Bulletin of Mathematical Linguistics, can be found [here](http://ufal.mff.cuni.cz/pbml/100/art-schlinger-chahuneau-dyer.pdf).
+This work and [fast_umorph](http://github.com/vchaun/fast_umorph) will also be presented at EMNLP 2013.

 ## Dependencies

 Example workflows for using morphogen are provided using [ducttape](https://github.com/jhclark/ducttape).
 If you have ducttape and morphogen installed, the ducttape workflows will install all of the external programs for you.
 However, this assumes that you have the dependencies for the external tools already installed on your system (e.g. Boost for cdec, OpenFST for fast_umorph, etc.).
 While we try to make this process as painless as possible, we cannot anticipate all problems with external tools.